UIPath-Trainers-Automation-Suite-v2/uipath-automation-6/Documentation/README.md

 - User can login/logout of Github
 - User can create a new Github Organization
 - User can add members/owners to the newly created Github Organization
+- User can use a local excel file or download one from MS Office 365

 ## Getting Started
 To Clone: `git clone https://github.com/UiPath-Project3-1/uipath-automation-6.git`